-- when working alone, e.g. in an isolated area of a building with all doors closed, ensure that someone is aware of your presence and your work schedules are updated so colleagues are aware of where you are - check that work being done has been subject to risk assessment and check the assessment yourself some work may have been identified as requiring the assistance of a second person - if possible and arranged beforehand, keep in regular contact with someone else, e.g. use a mobile phone to call into the office or a designated buddy/contact every couple of hours indicating your movements - do not put yourself at risk; if you do not feel safe discuss the situation with your immediate manager - report all accidents, injuries, near-misses and dangerous occurrences to your immediate manager.
+- when working alone, e.g. in an isolated area of a building with all doors closed, ensure that someone is aware of your presence and your work schedules are updated so colleagues are aware of where you are.
+The Trust's policy is for no one to be alone at our premises.
+For exceptional circumstances when this is necessary this must be authorised by the CEO and the employees line manager will ensure the employee follows the procedure below. - check that work being done has been subject to risk assessment and check the assessment yourself some work may have been identified as requiring the assistance of a second person - if possible and arranged beforehand, keep in regular contact with someone else, e.g., use a mobile phone to call into the office or a designated buddy/contact every couple of hours indicating your movements - do not put yourself at risk; if you do not feel safe discuss the situation with your immediate manager - report all accidents, injuries, near-misses, and dangerous occurrences to your immediate manager.